NVIDIA GeForce RTX 3080 Ti Founders Edition review: All hail the new 4K gaming king

 The key spec for the new GPU is the 80 streaming multiprocessors (SMs) it lays claim to, which is a notable bump over the RTX 3080's 68.
 With each SM housing 128 CUDA Cores, we are looking at a total of 10,240 CUDA Cores with the RTX 3080 Ti.
 That's a lot, and not far off the 10,752 of the RTX 3090.
 The chip's 80 RT cores should also mean it'll be able to deliver better ray-tracing performance, while the 320 Tensor Cores will help with NVIDIA's DLSS 2.0 cleverness.

 If you're wondering why the RTX 3080 Ti has slightly slower clocks than the RTX 3080, don't be fooled.
-This is because the new GPU has more CUDA Cores to keep cool, and ultimately, will still have notably better performance due to the amount of CUDA Cores on offer, despite the disparity in speed.
-It's the same reason why the RTX 3090 easily outclassed the RTX 3080 even before the arrival of the RTX 3080 Ti.
+This is because the new GPU has more CUDA Cores to keep it cool, and ultimately, will still have notably better performance due to the amount of CUDA Cores on offer, despite the disparity in speed.
+It's the same reason why the RTX 3090 easily outclassed the RTX 3080, despite featuring lower clock speed, even before the arrival of the RTX 3080 Ti.

 I’ve already covered the RTX 30-Series quite extensively, including my review of the GeForce RTX 3080 Founders Edition.
 Apart from sharing the same design, the GeForce RTX 3080 Ti also comes with all of the same bells and whistles as the vanilla RTX 3080 – including DLSS, ray-tracing, and Reflex technologies – so I won’t go into detail about the card’s tech features.
 If this is your first time reading up about an RTX 30-Series card, or have not read my RTX 3080 FE review, I do recommend you do so.
 Otherwise, let’s check out how the RTX 3080 Ti Founders Edition fared in our benchmarks.